Juwan23D/Youtube-Keyword-Analysis/README.md

 # Youtube-Keyword-Analysis

 # North Star Metrics and Dimensions
-Keyword:
+Keyword: The keyword that brought the viewer to the video

-Video Likes:
+Video Likes: The amount of likes the video received.

-Video Views:
+Video Views: The amount of viewers viewed the video.

-Comments:
+Comment Likes: The amount of likes the comment received.
 # Summary of Insights

 # Recommendations & Next Steps